 When a Core Team member accepts their invitation to join, they agree to uphold our contribution, community and product guidelines, to dedicate some of their free time to taking part in triaging, code reviewing and providing feedback and also to mentor new contributors.

 Core Team members are model contributors, who lead by example.
-To be effective in this role, they are granted commit rights on the main repositories, moderator rights on the forum, and the ability to manage the public roadmap.
+To be effective in this role, they are granted commit rights on the main repositories and moderator rights on the forum.
 They will also be given a direct line of communication with Ghost Staff via a dedicated slack channel, so that help and advice is always on hand.

 In the first instance, Core Team members were chosen by consensus between John & Hannah.
 In future, we hope that names will be suggested amongst the Core Team & Ghost Staff and a consensus easily reached.
 This process and likely the whole concept of a Core Team member will be refined as we adjust to working with this new structure.